isaiah3031/movie_app/README.md

 About

-A SPA built with React and Redux that displays products, saves products to carts, and allows users to make pseudo-purchases.
+A SPA built with React and Redux that displays movies, allows users to view trailers, and saves user's watch history.
 This is built over a backend rails api that uses bcrypt for user authentication.
-Product details come from a restful api provided by RapidAPI.
+Product details come from a restful api provided by TheMovieDatabase.

 Installation
 ```